This slow cooker birria recipe is the perfect way to enjoy rich, authentic Mexican flavors without spending all day in the kitchen.

 Reconstituting chiles means they have to soak in hot water.
 This does not take long.
 5-10 minutes at the most.

-To make the sauce for the Birria de Res you will need all these spices. ¼ cinnamon stick, thyme, oregano, cloves, laurel leaves (or bay leaves), salt, and pepper.
+To make this birria sauce recipe, you will need all these aromatics.
+Spices like ¼ cinnamon stick, thyme, Mexican oregano, cloves, laurel leaves (or bay leaves), salt, and pepper.
 It sounds like a lot, but each spice brings a lot of flavor to the dish.

 Add the spices, the reconstituted chiles, liquid, bouillon, and garlic to the blend.
 Blend until smooth.
 Since we are not straining, make sure it is fully blended.
 You might need to blend a second time.